Showing posts with label #decatur. Show all posts

 Next, we rode to Toyota Field to see The North Pole Rocket City Christmas Light Show and Winter Wonderland.

-Which are a mile and half maze of bright dancing and twinkling lights.
+Which are a mile-and-a-half maze of bright, dancing, and twinkling lights.
 We tuned our radio to 95.5 to listen to Christmas music.

 The North Pole Rocket City Christmas Light Show